metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_db_en.md

 ref: developers_getting_started_db
 ---

+## Option one:<br/>Import the dump into your local PostgreSQL instalation

-## Notes
+### Notes

-* The database dump from the latest metasfresh release is available [here](http://www.metasfresh.com/wp-content/releases/db_seeds/metasfresh_latest.pgdump)
+* The database dump from the latest metasfresh release is available [here](http://www.metasfresh.com/wp-content/releases/db_seeds/metasfresh_latest.pgdump).
-* This guide assumes that you already have installed a postgres server.
+* This guide assumes that you already have installed a PostgreSQL server.

-## Import the initial dump from command line
+### Import the initial dump from command line

 To get the database dump into your local database via command line, do as follows, as user `postgres`: